SafwanLjd/EgyBestCLI/README.md

 * Download A Movie
 * Download An Episode of A TV Show
 * Download A Whole Season of A TV Show
+* Watch An Episode/Movie Directly Through An Embeded Video Player
-* Print The Direct Media URL of an Episode/Movie (or All The Episode URLs of A Season, One URL Per Line) to Standard Output So You Can Do Stuff Like Pipe It Into Your Favorite Video Player
+* Print The Direct Media URL of An Episode/Movie (or All The Episode URLs of A Season, One URL Per Line) to Standard Output So You Can Do Stuff Like Pipe It Into Your Favorite Video Player

 ### Default Behavior
 **The Script by default:**